1. What do I need to do to be a pharmacist?

 1. What tests are non-native English speakers or international students required to take?

 International (non-U.S.) applicants, if considered for admission, may be required to send Test of English as a Foreign Language (TOEFL), Test of Spoken English (TSE), or other test scores to demonstrate English language proficiency.
-Visit each pharmacy school Web site for instructions.
+Visit the International Applicants section on each page in the PharmCAS School Directory to determine the requirements per school.

 2. Can foreign-trained pharmacists practice pharmacy in the United States?

 It can be difficult for graduates of international pharmacy degree programs to obtain a pharmacy license in the U.S. because most non-U.S. pharmacy schools only offer the equivalent to a bachelor’s degree.
-All new pharmacy degree graduates in the U.S. must earn a doctor of pharmacy (Pharm.D.) degree.
-Foreign pharmacy graduates that wish to practice in the U.S. must complete the Foreign Pharmacy Graduate Examination Certification (FPGEC®).
-FPGEC provides a means of documenting the educational equivalency of a candidate’s foreign pharmacy education.
-Foreign-educated pharmacists must earn their professional degree from a five-year curriculum program in order to apply for FPGE Certification.
-Questions regarding equivalency exams (FPGEC®) and licensure for graduates of foreign pharmacy programs should be directed to:
+All new pharmacy degree graduates in the U.S. must earn a Doctor of Pharmacy (Pharm.D.) degree.

 1. What are the best schools of pharmacy?
 How are they ranked?